elastic/ecs/docs/3-implementing.md

 Third parties are also gearing up to adopt ECS, in order to reap the benefits of using a more common set of field names and definitions.

-A consequence of this is that end users may pick a set tools that include third parties (not just Elastic's) that conform to ECS.
+A consequence of this is that end users may pick a set of tools that include third parties (not just Elastic's) that conform to ECS.
 Because of this, when thinking about avoiding conflicts, it's important to consider the broader ecosystem, not just "will I conflict with Elastic?".